 Do you wish to receive ships subject to the ISPS code (i.e. international sea-going ships of 500 tons or more) at your port facility?
 In that case, your port facility must be ISPS-certified in accordance with the Port Security Act (in Dutch).
-ISPS certification involves a security assessment (risk analysis) by an evaluation team.
-On the basis of that security assessment, measures must be taken and implemented and described in a Port Facility Security Plan (PFSP)
+ISPS certification involves a security assessment (risk analysis) by an audit team.
+Based on the security assessment, measures must be taken and implemented and described in a Port Facility Security Plan (PFSP).

 How to apply for ISPS certification